-In the Master program students usually take 3-6 credits per term and 6-9 credits per term in the bachelor program.
+In the MSCS program students usually take 3-6 credits per term and 6-12 credits per term in the BSCS program.
 It is expected that a student will spend about 45 hours of time per credit in class preparation and assignments making the expected time spent by the student per 3 credit course 135 hours per 12-week term or about 13.5 hours per week per class.
-The maximum number of credit hours a student can take per term in the master program is 9 and in the bachelor program the maximum is 15.
+The maximum number of credit hours a student can take per term in the MSCS program is 9 and in the BSCS program the maximum is 15.